Sagar-Viradiya-s-Code-Vault/blog/content/posts/compose-animation-part-02/index.md

 1. FrameListener listens for the frames.
 When the next frame is ready to render, it gets a callback with frame time in nanoseconds.
 2. Animatable then calculates the playtime of animation.
 By simply subtracting the first frame time (when the animation starts it stores the frame time) from the current frame time.
 3. This playtime is then fed to Animation API.
-In Part I, we saw Animation API is a function of time.
+In [Part-I]({{< ref "/posts/compose-animation-part-01/index.md" >}}), we saw Animation API is a function of time.
 It accepts the playtime and calculates the value of animation at that particular playtime.
 Animation API then outputs the calculated value.
 4. The calculated value is then applied to the state.

 The above 4 steps happen for each frame for the duration of Animation.
 Syncing with the system frame plays a crucial role here in keeping track of the progress of animation as well as calculating playtime.